aerospike-examples/UseCases/AdTech/RealTime/README.md

 **Notes:**
 - The application assumes a default Aerospike server configuration.
 You might need to adjust connection parameters (like host address, port, username, and password) based on your Aerospike server's settings.

-- The application utilizes a default namespace ("test") for storing data.
+- The application utilizes the namespace ("rtb") for storing data.
 If you're using a different namespace, update the code accordingly.

 - The code includes a `TlsOptions` class for enabling TLS/SSL connections to the Aerospike cluster.
 Refer to the documentation for configuring TLS settings.